 When a movable property is considered personal property, like a car, it usually loses value over time.
 Research shows that these kinds of properties lose value at a rate of between 3% to 5% each year, with 3.5% being the most common number given for the average yearly drop.

+Do mobile homes depreciate?
 This depreciation is particularly true when the residence is not permanently tied to owned land but is instead on rented or leased ground.

 A Key Difference Between Chattel and Real Property